Featured Image

 Moon disaster

-The fake film is both fascinating and horrifying.
-On the positive side, it reminded me of the magic of discovering what Photoshop* could do with an image 25 years ago.
-It’s also easy to imagine many nefarious ways to weaponize deepfake videos.
+It’s easy to imagine many nefarious ways to weaponize deepfake videos.
 One of the lasting bits that made an impression on me was a comment Boston University Law Professor Danielle Citron made regarding the stance one takes on deepfakes.
 How do we deal with them, do we ban them?
-She illustrates with a metaphor—a kitchen knife—we can use it to carve a chicken at home in the kitchen…or stab someone with it.
-Yikes!
+She illustrates with a metaphor—a kitchen knife.

-I really wish this team had taken the logical next step to point people in the direction of how to become more "media savvy," for lack of a better term.
+A lot of these projects do a great job of illustrating new concepts and technologies, which isn’t always an easy task.
+I think the logical next step would be to better educate readers on how deal with the incoming deepfakes.
+How to we become more “media savvy,” for lack of a better term?
 Though all communication demands a degree of critical thinking, video and film are arguably the most effective in conveying a message.
 Maybe because it hits two of our senses, sight and sound, or possibly due to the passive manner in which we consume it—it’s the laziest media to consume.
-Sure, there's a policy angle too, but corporations and governments have thus far been inconsistent (or negligent) in addressing the matter.
-In many cases, they are the actual perpetrators.
-I’d put more stock into empowering people with the tools to understand what’s going on in front of their eyeballs.
+Sure, there’s a policy angle too, but corporations and governments have thus far been inconsistent, or negligent, in addressing the matter.
+In many cases, these bureaucracies are the actual perpetrators.
+I’d put more stock into empowering people with the tools to understand what’s going on in front of their eyeballs, I’m just wondering where the tools are.
+Oh, wait, they’re here:

 To bring it back to a happy place, the project was exhibited in a few cities, including Amsterdam.
 The press kit features an image of a re-created late-1960s living room which is dyn-o-mite!